 The friendly owners of Čajdžinica Džirlo

 The second time I visited the tea house, it took me a moment to find the entrance because a crowd of school kids was blocking the way.
-They were surrounding a man sitting on a bench out front and asking him for autographs and to take his picture.
+They were surrounding a man sitting on a bench out front, asking him for autographs and taking his picture.
 Shrugging, I went inside.